Dog Boarding and Doggy Daycare in Fairfax, VA

 Dogs over 100lbs

-Shared runs are available for paired family dogs (under a combined weight of under 100lbs) at normal price x 2.
+Shared runs are available for paired family dogs (under a combined weight of under 100lbs).

 Add a Bath and Nail Trim!

 Receive half-off your nail trim when you purchase a bath for your pet!

 Over 25lbs, under 75lbs

 Large Dog Bath

 Just because you’re at work doesn’t mean your dog should be grounded at home!

 Bring your pet to Fairfax Animal Hospital for doggy daycare!
 Drop off and pickup during normal business hours.
 Our daycare comes with convenient care options.
 When you drop off your dog, you can schedule a bath, nail trim, or even your annual wellness exam!

 Headed out of town on a trip?
 Give your dog a “staycation” with long term boarding at Fairfax Animal Hospital!

 - Receive a 10% discount for stays 5 nights or longer